 Permanent cookies can be used to identify individual users, so they may be used by web sites to analyse users' surfing behaviour within the web site.
 These cookies can also be used to provide information about numbers of visitors, the average time spent on a particular page and generally the performance of the web site.

-Third Party Cookies are not set directly by Saint Michael Catholic Primary School, but by third-party providers.
-Third Party Cookies may be set by providers whose services or functionality is embedded in the Saint Michael Catholic Primary School websites.
+Third Party Cookies are not set directly by St Michael Catholic Primary School and Nursery, but by third-party providers.
+Third Party Cookies may be set by providers whose services or functionality is embedded in the St Michael Catholic Primary School and Nursery websites.

 The Internet browser you use on your device allows you to manage cookies.
 You can modify your browser to notify you when cookies are being set.
 You can also set it to accept or refuse some or all cookies.
 You can even delete cookies that have already been set.